 The annual Patrick M. Dixon Challenge competition between Army ROTC platoons took place at Pasquerilla center Saturday morning.
 The competition designed to test cadets on lab throughout the semester.
 Cadets arrived at 7 a.m. in full camouflage uniform, including face paint and foliage.
 Moved indoors due to cold weather, the competition included camouflage, the William T. Brooks Hand Grenade Assault Course, Drill and Ceremony, Tactical Common Tasks, and weapons assembly stations.
 Junior-year cadets were responsible for preparation and leadership of their respective platoons through each station.
 All platoon members were tested on proficiency in the task at hand.

-Both platoons of Alpha Company he grenade assault course was my I favorite event because the officers in between five stations is charge were so spirited.
+Both platoons of Alpha Company

+• The grenade assault course was my L favorite event because the officers in between five stations is charge were so spirited.
 It was cold outinformation taught at a weekly side but we were so motivated that it didn't really matter.'

+Shane Bigelow

-Shane Bigelow dominated the competition, taking awards for all the stations.
+dominated the competition, taking awards for all the stations.
 Delta Company won the physical fitness phase and Bravo Company won the inspection phase of the competition, which was held earlier in the week.

-"It was nice to see the hard work flage.
-Led by Bigelow and Sergeant cadet James Dougherty, platoon members were graded for properly applying camouflage facial paint, absence of shiny objects, and adequate foliage coverage.
+"It was nice to see the hard work

+challenge with separate platoon meet-ings, squad meetings, and packets of information for everyone," cadet First Sergeant Shane Bigelow said.
+First Platoon, Alpha company won the first station of camouflage.
+Led by Bigelow and Sergeant cadet James Dougherty, platoon members were graded for properly apply-ing camouflage facial paint, absence of shiny objects, and adequate foliage coverage.
 The platoon received extra points for camouflaging teeth and using burlap pieces to blend parts of their uniform.

-pay off.
-The Alpha company juniors

-worked overtime to prepare for Dixon

-challenge with separate platoon meetings, squad meetings, and packets of

-information for everyone," cadet First

-Sergeant Shane Bigelow said.

-First Platoon, Alpha company won the first station of camou- "Camouflage was the best part; we met at Pasquerilla West beforehand and made sure everyone blended.
-We see ROTC / page 4 Two ND students awarded Rhodes Scholarships By BRIDGET O'CONNOR Assistant News Editor "Shocked," was the common reaction for the two Notre Dame students named Rhodes Scholars for 1997.
-'My first reaction was definitely astonishment, then excitement," said scholarship winner Eva Rzepniewski.
-"I was happy to be able to come back and report good news to all those who had supported me - my family, my friends and especially my professors.
+"Camouflage was the best part; we met at Pasquerilla West beforehand and made sure everyone blended.
+We see ROTC / page 4 Two ND students awarded Rhodes Scholarships By BRIDGET O'CONNOR Assistant News Editor "Shocked," was the common reaction for the two Notre Dame students named Rhodes Scholars for 1997 My first reaction was definitely astonishment, then excitement," said scholarship winner Eva Rzepniewski.
+"I was happy to be able to come back and report good news to all those who had supported me - my family, my friends and espe-cially my professors."
 Rzepniewski, a physics major and resident of Pasquerilla West who plans to study condensed matter physics at Oxford, was especially thankful to Professors Furdyna, McGlinn, and McAdams who she said provided her with tremendous support and wrote her excellent recommendations.
 Geno Fernandez, a seminarian with the Congregation of the Holy Cross who resides in the Old College, was also among the 32 Americans named to this year's class of Rhodes Scholars.
 Fernandez, who will be graduating from Notre Dame a year early, plans to work on a Masters degree in philosophy in an effort to "try to create a dialogue between the traditional, or Catholic, interpretation of ethics and the modern view.
 After a rigorous selection process including applications and interviews at the university, state and regional levels, Fernandez and Rzepniewski's selections are a tremendous honor for Notre Dame.
 Harvard University had the most winners with five, followed by Georgetown with three, and Cornell, Yale and Notre Dame with two "I really felt honored.
 The other 11 people were really great people and it came down to who was 'on' in the interview," said Fernandez of his selection from the 12 finalists in the Midwest region.
 Promoting campus awareness...
-CARE aims for rape prevention sists of four students role playing a situation where date rape occurs The students are in a dorm room setting where they are drinking and playing cards.
-This party, however, is quickly over when one of the male students takes advantage of his date, and rapes her.
-At the close of the play, the actors stay in character to answer questions from the audience.
-One of the most commonly asked questions is directed to the rapist regarding his state of mind during the rape.
-The number of reported rapes per year on Notre Dame's campus has increased since 1993.
-Both in 1993 and in 1994 there were two reported rapes, while in 1995, four women reported that they had been raped.
-According to Adrian Duran, copresident of CARE, however, only one in ten rapes is even reported to Security.
-Rape still remains prevelant on college campuses across the nation.
-According to CARE sta-tistics, "one out of eight women will be raped during her educa-
+CARE aims for rape prevention